-Closed Virtual Currency - Definition
+Closed Virtual Currency - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 Table of ContentsWhat is a Closed Virtual Currency?How Does a Closed Virtual Currency Work?Closed Virtual Currencies Versus Open Virtual CurrenciesClosed Virtual Currency SetbacksReal World Example Closed Virtual Currency

 A closed virtual currency is a currency in the digital form used in the specific virtual community or market it was created for.
 A closed virtual currency is not regulated in a real economy, this currency cannot be used as a legal tender in business transactions.
 As its name implies, a closed currency can only be used as a medium of payment within a closed circle which is the virtual community is was created for.
 Closed virtual currencies are not real money or cash acceptable in an economy, they are electronic money limited to a particular community.